Ratchet & Clank: Up Your Arsenal: Gameplay

 Despite straying further from a classic platform game, Up Your Arsenal still offers some of the basic features of a platform game but with a strong mix of action and shooting; PGNx Media has dubbed it a "combat-platformer".
-It offers melee and long range combat and boasts a large, varied arsenal as one of its primary features as it has been in previous games.
+As in previous games of the series, it offers melee and long range combat, and boasts a large, varied arsenal as one of its primary features.

-As the player progresses through the game new weapons and upgrades can be obtained.
+As the player progresses through the game, new weapons and upgrades can be obtained.
 As well as the 20 weapons available to the player, each weapon (apart from the RY3NO) has 8 levels of strength, which differs from the previous game's 4 levels of strength.
 5 upgrades are available after a weapon's purchase, and then 3 after that once the game has been completed, the player starts "Challenge Mode", and purchases the weapon's upgrade.
 Alongside the weapons, which are primarily used in combat, there are 10 gadgets that can be collected for use in other situations.

 For most of the game the player will be in control of Ratchet, but in some areas the player takes control of Clank, Ratchet's ally.
 Clank can give commands to smaller robots called Gadgebots to perform tasks with the use of a command menu to solve puzzles and attack enemies.
 Clank also features in "Giant Clank" scenarios where Clank transforms into a larger and more advanced form and can battle similar size enemies; in this form he gains increased firepower with rockets and bombs and a large amount of health.
 During the single-player game, the player can also play as Captain Qwark in 2D side-scrolling levels (called "Vid Comics"), which builds upon the history of Captain Qwark and his previous conflicts with Dr. Nefarious.

 The game offers a large range of enemies and different stages.
-It also features online multiplayer modes, such as Deathmatch, Capture The Flag, and Siege (in which the player storms the opponent's base and tries to destroy the power core inside).
-It supports up to eight players at a time and supports voice chat through a PS2-compatible headset.
+It also features online multiplayer modes, such as Deathmatch, Capture the Flag, and Siege (in which the player storms the opponent's base and tries to destroy the power core inside).
+It supports up to eight players at a time and supports voice chat through a PlayStation 2-compatible headset.
 Internet connection is needed if playing online against other players.

 Plot

 Characters

 The player character and main protagonist is Ratchet, a Lombax from the planet Veldin (voiced by James Arnold Taylor).
 He wields a wrench as a melee weapon and can use a large arsenal of weapons.
 Clank, Ratchet's robotic sidekick and co-protagonist (voiced by David Kaye), is usually attached to Ratchet's back and uses special attachments to help Ratchet's movement on ground and air.
-Dr. Nefarious, the main antagonist of the game (voiced by Armin Shimerman), is a robotic tyrant with the intent of exterminating all organic life.
+Doctor Nefarious, the main antagonist of the game (voiced by Armin Shimerman), is a robotic tyrant with the intent of exterminating all organic life.
 At the end of the game, Nefarious is left stranded on an asteroid, eventually making cameos and reappearances in later titles of the series.